-If it appears to a distressed Pro se or ineptly represented litigant that their civil, due process, and property rights are being violated in Chancery Court and the judge is not being helpful, one solution that those Age 62+, with $100,000+ in home value and 50%+ in equity should considered is the following two-step process:
+If it appears to a distressed pro se or ineptly represented litigant that their civil, due process, equal protection, and property rights are being violated by a Chancery Court judge, one solution that those Age 62+, with $100,000+ in home value and 50%+ in equity should consider is the following two-step process:

 (1) filing for Bankruptcy Protection, and

-(2) as soon as possible apply for and obtain a Reverse Mortgage commitment
+(2) as soon as possible thereafter apply for and obtain a Reverse Mortgage commitment

-Reverse Mortgages might not be the best solution in all cases, but it can save your home and provide homeowners with immediate relief from rapacious banks, unscrupulous or untrustworthy lawyers, trustees with a penchant for selling homes or property quickly, and judges who are not being protective of defendant (state) or debtor (federal) rights.
+Reverse Mortgages might not be the best solution in all cases but getting one can save one's home and provide homeowners with immediate relief from rapacious banks, unscrupulous or untrustworthy lawyers, trustees with a penchant for selling homes or property quickly, and judges who are not being protective of defendant's (state) or debtor's (federal) rights.

 The following website provides general information on Reverse Mortgages:

-There is no shortage or persons, bloggers or investigators claiming that the United States mortgage market is being used to launder drug moneys or facilitate tax evasion.
+There is no shortage of persons, bloggers, or investigators claiming that the United States mortgage market is being used to launder drug money or facilitate tax evasion.
 The tax evasion could be domestic or foreign-based, i.e. repatriation of presumably trillions in offshore bank accounts.

 We recently did a search on the topic and came up with this link to a website run by former or present officials connected to the United States Army War College: